 This masterclass is intended for advertising practitioners who have been in the game for a while.
 The centre of gravity is ten years in, but the material should prove helpful to all standards – as a refresher, re-booter or pathfinder.
 The assumption will be that you know your way around the discipline already.

 Will Awdry has a geography degree and over three decades of stupidly lucky time spent in ad agencies behind him.
 Most of that has been spent as a copywriter or creative director.
 Or at least, he made it look as though that’s what he was doing.

-He’s coached D&AD’s Writing For Advertising course since 2001, won lots of awards and plundered hundreds of dictionaries.
+He’s coached D&AD’s Writing For Advertising masterclass since 2001, won lots of awards and plundered hundreds of dictionaries.
 You’ll have a good time.